 Another important way of sending a message of safety to the security guard is to breathe out longer than they breathe in.
 You can breathe in on a count of 4, pause and out on a count of seven.

 Or playing any wind instruments, like harmonica or saxophone, or even blowing bubbles.
 Al these are activities that send a message of calm and safety to our “Security Guard”… so they can see it is just a lovely cat out there, not a tiger.

 Listening to music is always a way to relax and engage.

 They can also replace the self-hurting with something similar but less dangerous – Holding ice cubs in their hands, taking a cold shower, clenching and relaxing their muscles, etc. This will release the same type of hormones without harm.

-Expressing their feeling is very important, being it by talking to someone they trust or writing a letter they can later dispose of, expressing their feelings and frustration by writing poetry or songs, etc. Writing and talking is a way to engage the rational mind, as it is to do any creative activity or detailed calculations.
+Expressing their feeling is very important, being it by talking to someone they trust or writing a letter they can later dispose of latter, expressing their feelings and frustration by writing poetry or songs, etc. Writing and talking is a way to engage the rational mind, as it is to do any creative activity or detailed calculations.
 And the rational mind is the only one that can help us find solutions to our problems and learn skills to fulfil our emotional needs.